Published on 15 September 2022 (Last updated on 16 December 2025)

 Or MNHN to its friends.
 It hosts permanent and temporary exhibitions on the theme of natural history and science, often instructive and sometimes unusual.
 It is also a scientific research institute, with a particular focus on natural heritage.
 The museum can be visited every day except Monday, and costs €5 for adults.

-25 Rue Münster
+Address : 25 Rue Münster L-2160 Luxembourg

 5. Villa Vauban

-The Villa formerly housed the art collection of Grand Duke Jean and Duchess Joséphine Charlotte, where they also stayed during the construction of the Grand Palais.
-Since 2010, the Villa Vauban has been an Art Museum, with works on display from three separate collections, notably by Dutch artists.
-Today, it also presents contemporary exhibitions.
-It’s open every day except Tuesday and costs €5 for adults.
+This villa formerly housed the art collection of Grand Duke Jean and Duchess Joséphine Charlotte, who also stayed here while the Grand Palace was being renovated.
+Since 2010, Villa Vauban has become an art museum, displaying works from three separate collections, notably by Dutch artists.
+Today, it also hosts contemporary exhibitions.
+It is open every day except Tuesday.

-18 Av.
-Emile Reuter
+Address : 18 Av.
+Emile Reuter L-2420 Luxembourg

 Good to know